cpedro/cpedro.github.io/_tech/2019-07-08-python_xml_filter.md

 ### Background

-I used this method for backing up [pfSense](https://www.pfsense.org/) firewall configus.
+I used this method for backing up [pfSense](https://www.pfsense.org/) firewall configs.
 The issue I had was I was using [RANCID](https://www.shrubbery.net/rancid/) to keep a track of changes in configs.
 However, we were using [Snort](https://www.snort.org/) on the firewalls, which was auto-updating rulesets.
 Each time a rule set was updated, we would get something similar to below in from RANCID: